 - A simple serial communication protocol that allows the host communicates with the auxiliary device.

 - UART supports bi-directional, asynchronous and serial data transmission.

-- It has two data lines, one to transmit (TX) and another to receive (RX) which is used to communicate through digital pin 0, digital pin 1.
+- It has two data lines, one to transmit (TX) and another to receive (RX), which are used to communicate through digital pin 0, digital pin 1.

 - TX and RX are connected between two devices. (eg. USB and computer)

 - UART can also handle synchronization management issues between computers and external serial devices.

 - It can operate between devices in 3 ways:

 - Simplex = data transmission in one direction

 - Half-duplex = data transmission in either direction but not simultaneously

 - Full-duplex = data transmission in both directions simultaneously